BryanThien/Bryan-s-Udacity-Neighborhood-app/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+## `How to use`
+This is an application that focuses on restuarants near the center of Chanhassen MN.
+You can click on markers to show restaurant info.
+You can search and filter what restaurants you want to see on the map by clicking the hamburger stack icon in the top left.
+Then just click on the desired restuarant and it will bring you to the location on the map and open it's information.

+# Developers

 ## `npm test`

 Launches the test runner in the interactive watch mode.<br>